 - Letters of recommendation and endorsement from:

-- Department chair
+- Department chair or equivalent supervisor

-- Academic dean
+- Academic dean or comparable senior leader

 - An up-to-date curriculum vitae